Compilers-Monsoon2018-IIITH/decaff-compiler-Superty/readme.md

 * lexer.l: contains the flex source code for the lexer.
 * parser.y: contains the bison source code for the parser.

-# Run
-* run make. this produces the compiler executable 'adc'.
-* run ./run.sh decaf_source.dcf
-* This calls adc on the source file, and then runs clang on it to produce an a.out executable file.

 # Description
 The driver calls typecheck first, and then the codegen.
 The generated code is output to stdout.
 Callout function overloading is implemented.
-Runtime and semantic errors are fully implemented.
+All required runtime and semantic errors are handled.